HomeTop HeadlinesPope Leo Sends Clear Message to Trump

 Pope Leo Sends Clear Message to Trump

 Cardinal Pietro Parolin, the Vatican’s Secretary of State and top diplomatic official, announced the Holy See “will not participate in the Board of Peace because of its particular nature, which is evidently not that of other States.”
-The decision landed just two days before the board’s first formal meeting in Washington on Thursday.
+The decision landed just three days before the board’s first formal meeting in Washington on Thursday, Feb.
+19.

 The pope, who leads 1.4 billion Catholics worldwide, was invited to join the board in January as Trump expanded the initiative beyond its original purpose of supervising Gaza’s temporary governance.
-The president chairs the board with sweeping veto power and sole authority to invite nations, positioning the body as a vehicle to tackle global conflicts and coordinate Gaza’s reconstruction following Israel’s devastating assault.
+The president chairs the board with sweeping veto power and sole authority to invite nations, positioning the body as a vehicle to tackle global conflicts and coordinate Gaza’s reconstruction following the Israel-Hamas war.

 “One concern is that at the international level it should above all be the UN that manages these crisis situations,” Parolin told reporters.
 “This is one of the points on which we have insisted.”